DAEM007/Finance-logger-project/README.md

 `let Car: () => void;`

-// Note: That you use the void type...it means car function doesn't expect a data like a parameter...if you put in data it throws an error...notice the error from the below function...
+// Note: That you use the void type...it means car function doesn't expect to return a data...otherwise it throws an error...notice the error from the below function...

 `//Car = (name: string) => {
 //     return `I am a ${name}`;